-The Philadelphia Orchestra In Concert on WRTI: Hannibal's Healing Tones, Sibelius' Symphony No.2
+The Philadelphia Orchestra In Concert on WRTI: Hannibal Lokumbe's Healing Tones, Sibelius' Symphony No.2

-Join us on Sunday, September 15th at 1 PM to hear a performance of Hannibal Lokumbe's self-proclaimed gift to Philadelphia: Healing Tones, and Jean Sibelius's Symphony No. 2, which has become a signature piece for the Orchestra.
+Join us on Sunday, October 24th at 1 PM on WRTI 90.1 and Monday, October 25th at 7 PM on WRTI HD-2 to hear a 2019 performance of Hannibal Lokumbe's self-proclaimed gift to Philadelphia: Healing Tones, and Jean Sibelius's Symphony No. 2, which has become a signature piece for the Orchestra.

 Hannibal, a composer and jazz trumpeter, underwent a spiritual awakening in the 1970s that reached its zenith after he was cured of pneumonia by a tribal healer in Kenya.
 Healing Tones is his "hymn to Philadelphia, and its life-givers and healers."
 Its a world-premiere perfomance and a Philadelphia Orchestra commission.
 Yannick Nézet-Séguin conducts.

 During the composition of Healing Tones, Hannibal worked directly with diverse groups—the inmates of the Philadelphia Detention Center in Holmesburg, and the Broad Street Ministry among them—and their input shaped and informed the oratorio-like work.

 Though he has been writing "spiritatorios," as he calls them, for three decades, this is Hannibal’s first composition to be driven primarily by text, in this case his own.

 It takes the form of dialogues between the Everlasting (or Creator-God, voiced by a mezzo-soprano), the Eternal Mother (soprano), and the Shaman (tenor).
 The chorus represents the Ancestors, symbolized by the moon, and the orchestra and conductor are the Primordial Force, or the sun.